ile/ile.github.io/_posts/2014-12-06-nimikirja.fi-how-to-name-a-baby.md

 ---
 layout: post
-title: "How to name a baby?"
+title: "Nimikirja.fi: How to name a baby?"
 published: true
 ---